 Other defoliating caterpillar pests commonly found in Alabama soybeans include velvetbean caterpillars and green cloverworms.
 While also green, these pests are differentiated from loopers by the presence of four pairs of prolegs on velvetbean caterpillars and three pairs of prolegs on green cloverworms.
 Proper identification of these pests is important.
 Velvetbean caterpillar and green cloverworm can be easily managed with most labeled insecticides.
 However, soybean loopers are more difficult to control because they have developed resistance to many insecticide chemistries.

-The redbanded stink bug (RBSB) is another pest that is establishing in Alabama soybean fields this year.
-This semi-tropical stink bug is not native to Alabama but was observed overwintering as far north as Prattville this spring.
+The redbanded stink bug (RBSB) is another pest that can establish in Alabama soybean fields.
+This semi-tropical stink bug is not native to Alabama but has been observed overwintering as far north as Prattville.
 The adult RBSB is green with a red, purple, or orange-ish colored stripe across the back of its thorax.
 Redbanded stink bugs are about half the size of other commonly found green colored stink bugs.
 The key characteristic of adult RBSB is a fixed spine that arises from the abdomen.
 Immature RBSBs are rather distinct as they are more oval-shaped than most immature stink bugs are.
 Redbanded stink bug eggs are greyish, barrel shaped, and laid in rows of two.